ilovemygoldbug-cloud/LanguageReader/README.md

 STORIES/TEXTS
 You can generate any texts or stories.
 Have your AI generate a story or scrape text only off of a website.
 Text from epubs. whatever you like.
 It works with stories in txt format.
-Might work better if you convert them to jsonl format, but may not be necessary You can convert them via the same GPT listed above.
-Just give it the text and ask for it to convert to jsonl format.
 Place stories in desired folder

 HTML